trainb0y/PyMultibound/CONTRIBUTING.md

 Also, if possible, please document any functions you add.
 It doesn't have to be in any official format, as long as it clearly explains what the function does.

+Type hinting is also reccomended, as it makes the code much more readable.